box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/2-configure-box.md

 # Configure Box

-Once we have created a login experience with Okta we need to have a Box application available that will permit us to use the Box APIs to search for and create users that are associated with the Okta user account.
+We will need to set up a Box application to manage Box groups and add collaborators to files and folders in Box.

 ## Set up a Box app